Are you planning a trip to Australia? Perhaps you’re relocating for a new job or a change of scenery.

 ### Recent Concerns About Brisbane, QLD Tap Water Quality

-Brisbane council addresses water quality complaints in northern suburbs
+Authorities respond to Brisbane water quality complaints

 Melbourne Tap Water